Belgrade Beer Fest

 Project Plan

 The site will offer features that attract visitors for the total lifecycle of the process, before, during, and after the festival.
-By offering features that positively impact the visitors during these three pivotal interactions the hope is to generate enough buzz around the experience.
+By offering features that positively impact the visitors during these three pivotal interactions, the hope is to generate enough buzz around the experience.

 Research can provide the strong foundation for design development.